DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Player will draw a Target Card (TC), and the other draws against that card to make a Check.
 The level of difficulty of a Check is set by the Difficulty Range (DR), which is the distance between pip values that will still count as a success.
+When thinking about the Target Card System, it may be helpful to consider a bullseye, where the Target Card is the center of the bullseye and the DR is the number of circles away from the bullseye you can hit and still be successful.

+One of the initial barriers a new GM must overcome is helping the Players understand the Target Card system.
+As Players get more familiar with the system, speed of play increases, and it is then easier for them to understand more complex mechanics.
+Using the [Circular TC-DR Tool](.../1_Mechanics/Circlular_TC-DR_Tool/1_Assembled.PNG) is a helpful visual aid.

 The Target Card System is circular, so an Ace is only 1 away from both a King and a 2.
+If you were aiming a Check against a Target Card of an Ace, you could consult the below table to understand which cards would be successful within the set DR.

 | DR   | -6  | -5  | -4  | -3  | -2  | -1  | 0   | +1  | +2  | +3  | +4  | +5  | +6  |
 |---:  |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|